 You can see that the files themselves are identical.
 This test not only shows that the image is identical, but all internal markers, signs and tables are identical, proving that they were created by the same software libraries.

 My file was created by taking a screenshot of the White House short form birth certificate (it was done before Obama released the long form) and cropping it by hand using a software program called PhotoImpact.

 I confidently conclude that WOBC2 is not an authentic original long-form web site because a part of it was indisputably copied either from this web site or from another source that got it here.

 Update: The original version of this article “speculated” that the site was a new version of Mike Volin’s “Where’s Obama’s Birth Certificate.”
 Volin says that the site is not his.

 I sent Mike Volin a brief apology for my earlier speculation, and I got a reply stating that WOBC2.com is not his site, and that he doesn’t have access to it.
 I take him at his word on this.

-I looked a little more closely at the sites and found these at the bottom:
+I looked a little more closely at the two sites and found these at the bottom:

 - Kelly Deysher

 - Ed Sunderland